spookyahell/RDtool/README.md

 # RDtool
-A small tool written in python (not to be installed from python - single python file)
+A small tool written in python (not to be installed from pip - single python file)

 Currently only one external module required:
 [requests](https://pypi.python.org/pypi/requests)